Contents

 Target site WPvivid configuration

-In fact, the target site does not need to do any configuration.
-You only need to click "Scan uploaded backups or receive backups" in the red box under the Backup & Restore tab, and then select and click Restore in the backup that appears below.
-Because we backed up once on the source site above, click the "Scan uploaded backups or receive backups" button in the red box below.
-Normally, you should be able to see the backup data of the source site above:
+Actually, the target site doesn't need any configuration.
+Just click "Scan for uploaded backups or receive backups" (highlighted in red) under the Backup & Restore tab, and then select "Restore" from the backups that appear below.
+Since we backed up the source site once, clicking the "Scan for uploaded backups or receive backups" button (highlighted in red) should normally show the backup data from the source site.

 Summarize